Improving your project with SBT

 Additionally, the build itself is a program as well (and an important one!), so there is no excuse for avoiding good practices like readability, DRY, SOLID, etc.

-That is why in this post I want to write down some good ideas about SBT usage that I’ve learned in both commercial and my own small projects, that help me write better code, keep build maintainable and improve projects in general.
+That is why in this post I want to write down some good ideas about SBT usage that I’ve learned in both commercial and my own small projects, that help me write better code, keep the build maintainable and improve projects in general.

-Originally this post was published on ScalaC blog at 2016-05-12.
+Originally this post was published on ScalaC blog on 2016-05-12.

 Basics